404notsurrender/404notsurrender/README.md

 ### Glad to see you here!
-I’m a back-end developer who has turned years of freelancing into a part-time career.
-Being a back-end allows me to not only develop client-facing apps and websites but also develop it with cutting edge backend support.
+About Me:

-I specialize in building robust backends that do all the heavy lifting for your app or website.
-I love designing systems that are light yet powerful, distributed yet synchronized and beautiful yet effective.
-I also frequently blog about the world behind the screen which involves system designs, databases, security, servers, optimisation and also promising technologies like Blockchain and PWAs.
+I’m a cybersecurity enthusiast and back-end developer with a passion for building secure and resilient systems.
+With experience in creating robust backends and a deep understanding of system design, security, and optimization, I focus on protecting applications and data from evolving threats.
+I frequently blog about cybersecurity, databases, and advanced technologies.

 <br/>

-## Rapidfire
+## My Skills
 <table><tr><td valign="top" width="50%">

 - 🔭 I’m currently studied at [Binus University](https://binus.ac.id)

-- 🌱 I’m currently learning Cyber Security
+- 🌱 Undergraduate's of Cybersecurity

-- ❓ Ask me about anything related to Artificial Intellegence and related technologies
+- ❓ Ask me about anything related to Threat modeling and Incident response and management

 - ⚡ Fun fact: I keep night shift swithed on at all times